 If you’re not online using social media you can bet your competitors are.
 And chances are they have become your competitors because they are.

-How many times have you been reading a local newspaper or turned up to a business event, only to hear about a company who has been operating on your doorstep for years, yet you haven’t heard of their name or services?
+How many times have you been reading a local newspaper or turned up to a business event, only to hear about a company that has been operating on your doorstep for years, yet you haven’t heard of their name or services?

 Well, that happened to me this week and I wondered a few things.
 Is it because I have never needed, therefore looked for their services?
-In which case fair enough, although this wasn’t the case in this instance.
+This case is fair enough, although this wasn’t the case in this instance.
 Maybe it’s because they aren’t using the same social media that I do?
 (Using the appropriate social medium for your business is a whole other blog topic!)
-Or is it because social media accounts set up some time ago haven’t been updated, regularly taking the time to check out and add new and local businesses and build a following to keep an eye on what’s happening.
+Or is it because social media accounts set up some time ago haven’t been updated, regularly taking the time to check out and add new and local businesses and build a following to keep an eye on what’s happening?

-Social media usage has changed, it’s become very community minded and almost the done thing to ‘love thy neighbours’ by following, by reTweeting and ‘Liking’ a neighbouring business’s page.
+Social media usage has changed, it’s become very community minded and almost the done thing to ‘love thy neighbours’ by following, reTweeting and ‘Liking’ a neighbouring business’s page.